NetApp/host/README.md

 <a name="#nvme-over-fc"></a>
 ### NVMe over FC

-The nvme_fc role installs and configures the required kernel modules and packages for InfiniBand over Fibre Channel protocol.
+The nvme_fc role installs and configures the required kernel modules and packages for NVMe over Fibre Channel protocol.
 See [netapp_eseries.host.nvme_fc documentation](roles/nvme_fc/README.md) for more details.

 <a name="nvme-over-roce"></a>
 ### NVMe over RoCE

-The nvme_roce role installs and configures the required kernel modules and packages for InfiniBand over RoCE protocol.
+The nvme_roce role installs and configures the required kernel modules and packages for NVMe over RoCE protocol.
 See [netapp_eseries.host.nvme_roce documentation](roles/nvme_roce/README.md) for more details.

 <a name="roce"></a>